rackerlabs/design-system/_component_design/toggle.md

 ## Specifications

-Use these specifications when you construct a toggle.
+Use the following specifications when you construct a toggle.

 {% endcolumn %}